siberianfox/g2wiki/gQuintic-Specs.md

 gQuintic has a discrete multivibrator circuit made of two cockroach FETs (BSS84, BSS138) that asserts as long as a pulse train is present on the input.
 If the pulse train is not present or fails the safety circuit de-asserts.
 All the output FETs, the Step signals and the DAC voltage are gated by this SafeOut signal.
 The pulse train generator is in the main loop of the MCU.

-Here are conditions where SafeOut would de-assert form hardware:
+Here are conditions where SafeOut would de-assert from hardware:
 * The MCU is booting - and has not started the main loop yet
 * The MCU is being flashed (and therefore not executing)
 * Motor power is applied but for some reason logic power has failed or not applied (the MCU is therefore not functioning)

-In addition, there are some software conditions that remove the pulse train and de-assert SafeOut:
+In addition, there are software conditions that remove the pulse train and de-assert:
 * The firmware is off in the weeds and the main loop has been terminated accordingly
 * A failsafe assertion in the code has triggered, placing the firmware into a PANIC or ALARM state
 * An external shutdown has been detected placing the system into a SHUTDOWN state (see Emergency Stop, below)